Chair/Lap Belt Shoulder Strap

 WHAT IS THIS PRODUCT?

-The Chair/Lap Belt Shoulder strap is used in conjunction with the Pelican Chair Belt or Lap Belt (both sold separately).
+The Chair/Lap Belt Shoulder Strap is an accessory designed to be used in conjunction with the Pelican Chair Belt or Lap Belt (both sold separately) to provide additional upper-body postural support while seated.

 WHO IS THIS PRODUCT SUITABLE FOR?